ened/Android-MarqueeView/README.md

 Android-MarqueeView
 ===================

-MarqueeView that supports custom timings.
+MarqueeView which supports custom timings.

+It can be used to fine-tune the animation speed and the pause between each movement.

 Usage
 =====